MarcelRobitaille/bbyen/README.md

 		1. Click "Create"

 	1. Click the download button next to the new OAuth 2.0 Client ID.
-	Download the credentials JSON file and save it as described below:
-		- Bare metal installation: `google-credentials.json` in the folder where you downloaded the project
+	Download the credentials JSON file and save it as `google-credentials.json` in the folder where you downloaded the project.
-		- Docker installation: `config/google-credentials.json`
 	![OAuth Credentials Download](./docs/oauth_download.png)

 	1. Go to https://console.developers.google.com/apis/library, search for and click "YouTube Data API v3", and enable this api.